FadhilPM/tp/docs/UserGuide.md

 * If the current preferred contact method is email, it will switch to phone.
 * If the current preferred contact method is phone, it will switch to email, provided the contact contains an email.
-* phone is the default preferred contact method when a contact is created.
+* Phone is the default preferred contact method when a contact is created.
 * If the contact does not have an email, the preferred contact method will remain as phone.
-* The `PHONE` must be an exact 8-digit phone number and must belong to a contact in the current contact list.
+* `PHONE` must be an exact 8-digit phone number and must belong to a contact in the current contact list.

 Examples: